Rosario has pinch single in 10th, Guardians beat Rays 2-1

 Glasnow pitched for the Rays for the first time since June 14, 2021.
 The right-hander threw 50 pitches and reached the high 90s several times.
 He struck out three, allowed two hits and walked a batter.

 Glasnow had surgery on Aug.
 4 of last year.
 He began bullpen sessions on July 23 and made four minor league rehab starts.
-Glasnow gave up Arias’ home run in the third.
+Glasnow gave up Arias’ home run.

+Rays manager Kevin Cash said he knew Glasnow felt like his usual self when the pitcher lobbied to go out for the fourth inning.

+“Even when he got hurt and had the surgery, we were all confident that he wouldn’t be out-worked by anybody,” Cash said.
+“That stayed true.
+We know how talented he is and what he can add to our team.”

 Rain started falling heavily when the seventh inning began and the tarp was called for with the bases loaded and one out.
 Several bags of drying agent were used because of standing water on the infield before the game finally resumed.